jiang18/mph/grm.md

 ---

 ## GRM list
-The GRM list file is a text file listing GRMs, like the example one, **chr.grms.txt**.
+The GRM list file is a space-delimited text file listing GRMs, like the example one, **chr.grms.txt**.
 It has no header and one or two columns.
 The first column must be the file path for each GRM.
 The second column is optional and can be a number or a short GRM identifier.

 The GRM list is needed for \-\-merge_grms, \-\-deduct_grms, \-\-make_core, \-\-make_fore, and \-\-minque.